Shamir-Lab/PRODIGY/README.md

 # PRODIGY
 This R package prioritize driver genes for individual cancer patients.

-The details of the method are described in:
+The details of the method are described in
 Dinstag, G. & Shamir R. PRODIGY: personalized prioritization of driver genes. bioRxiv (2018) https://www.biorxiv.org/content/early/2018/10/30/456723